Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 Xavier Performance Insights

-- The Musketeers' +64 scoring differential (outscoring opponents by 10.6 points per game) is a result of scoring 77.3 points per game (146th in college basketball) while giving up 66.7 per contest (106th in college basketball).
+- The Musketeers have a +64 scoring differential, topping opponents by 10.6 points per game.
+They're putting up 77.3 points per game to rank 147th in college basketball and are giving up 66.7 per outing to rank 107th in college basketball.

-- Xavier hits 6.2 three-pointers per game (277th in college basketball), while its opponents have made 5.5 on average.
+- Xavier makes 6.2 three-pointers per game (276th in college basketball) compared to its opponents' 5.5.
+It shoots 31.6% from deep while its opponents hit 27.3% from long range.

-- The Musketeers' 92.4 points per 100 possessions on offense rank 221st in college basketball, and the 79.7 points they allow per 100 possessions rank 41st in college basketball.
+- The Musketeers rank 220th in college basketball by averaging 92.4 points per 100 possessions on offense, and defensively are 40th in college basketball, allowing 79.7 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.